taion/react-router-scroll/README.md

 # react-router-scroll [![Travis][build-badge]][build] [![npm][npm-badge]][npm]

-## NOTE: No support for react-router 4.0.0!

-This library does not support versions of react-router >4.0.0 because it has no concept of router middlewares.
-There are currently no plans to suppor this.
-See [issue](https://github.com/taion/react-router-scroll/issues/52).
-You can only use this library for earlier versions of react-router like ^2 and ^3.
-See [react-router docs](https://reacttraining.com/react-router/web/guides/scroll-restoration) for their rationale on scroll management in react-router ^4.

 [React Router](https://github.com/reactjs/react-router) scroll management.

 react-router-scroll is a React Router middleware that adds scroll management using [scroll-behavior](https://github.com/taion/scroll-behavior).
 By default, the middleware adds browser-style scroll behavior, but you can customize it to scroll however you want on route transitions.

+## NOTE: No support for React Router v4

+This library does not currently support React Router v4, because React Router v4 has no concept of router middlewares.
+See ongoing discussion in [#52](https://github.com/taion/react-router-scroll/issues/52).
+For an interim solution for just scrolling to top on navigation, see the [React Router documentation on scroll restoration](https://reacttraining.com/react-router/web/guides/scroll-restoration).

 ## Usage